teoks0199/tp/docs/DeveloperGuide.md

 1. Reviewing a stall while the stall details are being shown.

-   1. Prerequisites: View the stall using the `view-stall` command.
+   1. Prerequisites: At least one unreviewed stall in the list.
+View the stall using the `view-stall` command.

    2. Test case: `review-stall s/1 r/4 d/The food here is really good`<br>
      Expected: The _Result Display_ shows a success message.
 The stall details in the _Right Display_ is updated with the star ratings and review descriptions.